deckarep/tips/README.md

 ...with automatic but configurable file-system caching built-in which means fast, consistent results everytime!

 ### Why the name?
-* The name must be short, this tool must not get in the way and will likely be typed many times a day
+* The name must be short, this tool must not get in the way and will likely be often used to query infrastructure
-* Simply, this tool is about managing your (T)ailscale (IPS) which shortens to: `tips`
+* Simply put, this tool is about managing a (t)ailnet's distributed (ips) or nodes which shortens to: `tips`
-* Lastly, what better way to show appreciate for software than to **leave a tip** especially for commercial use?
+* Lastly, what better way to show appreciation for software than to **leave a tip** especially if used in a professional or commercial setting?

 ### Built with ❤️
 * by deckarep

+### Disclaimer: Independent Project
+Please note that this project is a personal and independent initiative.
+It is not endorsed, sponsored, affiliated with, or otherwise associated with any company or commercial entity.
+This project is developed and maintained by individual contributors in their personal capacity.
+The views and opinions expressed here are those of the individual contributors and do not reflect those of any company or professional organization they may be associated with.